 My personal love story is filled risk, rejection, and happiness.
 I met my wife at the UPS store while making copies (the entire story is in the book).
 After our third date, I realized she had actually rejected me on an online dating site.
 We met again by coincidence and fell in love.
 We're still married.
 I still like her.
 Like is way more important than love.
 Getting Naked breaks down dating and relationships and offers a new approach to taking risks and finding love.

-I'm also founder of Best First Year (www.BestFirstYear.com).
-Best First Year is designed to help high school and college students navigate change.
-I created this because over 51% of current college students reported feeling hopeless over the past 12 months and only 40% of students will graduate.
+I'm also founder of BeforeCollege.TV and Best First Year (www.BestFirstYear.com.
+Before College TV and Best First Year are designed to help high school and college students navigate change.
+I created these resources because over 55% of current college students reported feeling hopeless over the past 12 months and only 40% of students will graduate.
 My goal is to change this.
-Best First Year supports students and parents to ease anxiety and increase retention.
+I love students ease anxiety and reach their goals.

 You'll probably see me in an airport at some point (I'll be carrying a guitar).
 If you see me, say hello.
 I would LOVE to visit with you.
 Then we'll go wherever we are supposed to go.
 You can follow me on Twitter @HarlanCohen and on Facebook www.Facebook.com/HelpMeHarlan, but please don't follow me around the airport.
 If you have questions or need advice please write me here.